 The codes and categories were clustered together where the researcher developed the themes.
 After reviewing the data, themes were refined and identified.
 When defining and naming the themes, definitions were developed for the theme.
 Additionally, the researcher ensured that the names accurately described and represented each meaning.
 A narrative of the thematic analysis was written, supported by quotes that were highlighted within the text, and the significance of the themes was discussed.

 The responses from the open-ended questionnaire were retrieved from the Survey Monkey website and stored for data analysis.
 All 26 participant questionnaires were reviewed to ensure completion.
 Prior to filling out the questionnaire, participants were provided with the informed consent, and they confirmed their rights through electronic signature and by clicking the agree button.
 After entering the site, participants completed a four-question demographic survey (see Appendix E).
-Questionnaire responses were securely saved on a password-protected removable hard drive and stored in a locked filing cabinet.
+Questionnaire responses were securely saved on a password-protected removable hard drive and are being stored in a locked filing cabinet.

 The semi-structured interviews were renamed and saved based on the numerical order when the interview was scheduled to ensure privacy and confidentiality.
 After the interview, the participants were informed that they would receive a copy of their transcripts to ensure accuracy for member checking.
-The files were renamed on the Zoom platform with the participants numbers.
+The files were renamed on the Zoom platform with the participants’ numbers.
 The interviews were recorded using Zoom and the transcription through MAXQDA.
-The audio file of the interview was uploaded into the transcription service and was converted into words.
+The audio file of the interview was uploaded into the transcription service and was converted into text.

-The recordings were listened to for each transcript and corrections were made before downloading it to ensure accuracy and to become familiar with the data.
-While reading the transcripts, the conversation were corrected to clarify the speaker and match the researcher's and the participants' words.
+The recordings were listened to for each transcript, and corrections were made before downloading it to ensure accuracy and to become familiar with the data.
+While reading the transcripts, the conversation was corrected to clarify the speaker and match the researcher's and the participants' words.
 To ensure trustworthiness, member checking was used to confirm accuracy and validity.
-Once downloaded into a word document, the transcript was emailed to the participants for the purposes of verification.
+Once downloaded into a Word document, the transcript was emailed to the participants for the purpose of verification.
 Member checking enhances the trustworthiness and credibility of the information and research findings.
-The participants were given ten business days to review the transcript.
-Two participants responded to member checking and was satisfied with the accuracy of the transcripts except for having to remove names or places that were mentioned in the transcript during the interview.
+The participants were given 10 business days to review the transcript.
+Two participants responded to member checking and were satisfied with the accuracy of the transcripts except for having to remove names or places that were mentioned during the interview and included in the transcript.
 Due to the limited number of participants who responded, the procedure was ineffective.
-The Word document was saved on a password-protected removable hard drive and kept in a locked cabinet.
+The Word document has been saved on a password-protected removable hard drive and will be kept in a locked cabinet for at least five years in accordance with APA ethical standards.

 Figure 2 Example of Code Groupings